careport/file-formats/patient-roster.md

 14. State
 15. [ZIP code](#zip-format)

 Fields marked with (\*) are required to have non-empty values.

-Fields 9-15 are allowed to be empty, but non-empty values will be useful for matching patients.
+Other fields are allowed to be empty, but non-empty values will be useful for matching patients.

 ### Field formats